roberttrigwell/ODK-XLS-Common-Code/README.md

 XLS_Forms
 =========

-This file is to describe the XML form used for a rapid situational report (SitREP) for the analysis of IDPs from the Anbar crisis currently residing in Kurdistan Iraq
+This file is to describe common coding of XLS forms for the development of ODK applications.

 Repository for Commonly Used XLS forms